okbob/pspg/README.md

 # pspg - Postgres Pager

 Everybody who uses `psql` uses `less` pager.
-It is working well, but there is not any support for tabular data.
-I found few projects, but no one was well specialized for this purpose.
-So I decided to write some small specialized pager for usage as `psql` pager.
+It is working well, but there is not any special support for tabular data.
+I found few projects, but no one was completed for this purpose.
+I decided to write some small specialized pager for usage as `psql` pager.

 ## Main target
 * possibility to freeze first few rows, first few colums
 * possibility to use fancy colors - like `mcview` or `FoxPro`

 ## Screenshots
 ![Screenshot](screenshots/theme1.gif)

 ![Screenshot](screenshots/theme3.gif)

 ## Options